tjwoodall/api-notification-pull/README.md

 ---

 ### Tests
-There are unit, integration component tests and code coverage reports.
+There are unit and component tests along with code coverage reports.
-In order to run them, use this command line:
+In order to run them, execute this command line:
 ```
 ./precheck.sh
 ```